natelandau/natelandau.com/README.md

 ## Deployment

-The site is deployed automatically using a Github Actions workflow.
-When changes matching the paths specified below are pushed to the `main` branch, the workflow will build the site and push the generated files to the `deploy` branch.
+The site is deployed automatically using a Github Actions workflow which builds the site and pushes the generated files to the `deploy` branch.
 Cloudflare Pages will then pick up the changes and deploy them to the live site.

+Changes to the following files will trigger a deployment:
 ```yaml
 paths:
     - "content/**"